-The wiring in most homes is not equipped to manage the increased electrical usage, especially during Christmas.
-More than fifty percent of homes in the country are about thirty years old and the wiring in such homes is designed to handle only half of the current electrical demands.
-Secondly, in older homes, connections and wires are corroded or loose, which makes matters worse, and there are more chances of overloading the electrical system and causing a fire.
+The wiring in most homes is not equipped to manage increased electrical usage during Christmas.
+More than fifty percent of homes in the country are over thirty years old.
+Wiring in such homes is designed to handle only half of modern electrical demands.
+In older homes, connections and wires can be corroded or loose, which makes matters worse.

 What Causes an Overload?

-Overloading of an electrical circuit or a wire happens when more amperage passes through it than what it can handle.
-This often happens when you try to draw power for many lights or appliances from a single outlet.
+Overloading of an electrical circuit or wire happens when more amperage passes through than it can handle.
+This happens when you try to draw power for too many lights or appliances from a single outlet.
 Even if you use separate outlets, you need to consider the overall capacity of your electrical system.
 The system should be able to handle the total load of all the lights and appliances that are working at the same time.

-In some homes, the builder might have used smaller sized wiring to cut costs, while still staying within the "Electrical Code" requirements.
-Hence, do not assume that all power outlets are the same, even though they might appear the same in looks.
-For instance, a #14 wire will safely handle 15 amps, but if such a wire is connected to an outlet where you plug in lights or appliance that needs more amperes, there is excessive load on the wires.
+In some homes, the builder might have used smaller sized wiring to cut costs, while still staying within the local electric code.
+Do not assume that all power outlets are the same, even though they might appear the same in looks.
+For instance, a #14 wire will safely handle 15 amps, but if it's connected to an outlet where you use appliances and lighting that needs more amperes, you are creating an overload.

 Secondly, the wires should be connected to an appropriate circuit breaker.
 For instance, the #14 wire of the previous example should be connected to a 15-ampere breaker.
-If it is mistakenly connected to a breaker of higher amperes say 20 amps, it will allow more amps to flow through the wire, which will create an overload.
+If it is mistakenly connected to a breaker of higher amperes, say 20 amps, it will allow more amps to flow through the wire, which will create a dangerous situation.

 An overloaded electrical system will not necessarily cause a power outage or blow a fuse.
 If such things happen, then it is a clear sign of overloaded circuits and you can take preventive measures.
-However, unfortunately, such drastic signs do not always occur, and the overload might not be noticed until it is too late.
-Therefore, it is important to keep a look out for warning signs that indicate an overloaded circuit.
-They are:
+Unfortunately, such drastic signs do not always occur, and the overload might not be noticed until it is too late.
+It's important to watch for these warning signs:

-- Frequent flickering or blinking of lights or when lights dim momentarily
+- Frequent flickering or blinking, or momentary dimming of lights

 - You hear buzzing, sizzling, or crackling sounds from outlets